JGS-Parrotnest/.github/profile/README.md

 # JGS 🧑‍💻

-JGS is a small full‑stack development team focused on modern web and application projects.
+JGS is a small "full‑stack" development team focused on modern web and application projects.

 ## Team 👥